Feedscrew ( Scroll)

 Preamble:

-The 'MechDesigner Display' edits how the surface of the Feedscrew shows in the graphic-area.
+The 'MechDesigner Display' edits how the surface of the Feedscrew shows in the graphics-area.

 Controls: